practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 - Only having the ALPS attribute values vs having other classes and rels as well
 - Only having the ALPS elements vs having the `<p>` element between the `<li>` and the rest of the children
-- The URLs of the permalinks are different
+- Simple resource-based routing vs. passing the id as a parameter

 All of these are perfectly fine!
-If the client only depends on the values of the attributes and not the exact structure that's returned, it will be flexible enough to handle both responses.
+If a client only depends on the values of the attributes and not the exact structure that's returned, it will be flexible enough to handle both responses.
 For example, you can extract the username from either fragment using the following CSS selector: